Unveiling the power of youtube in digital financial literacy

 Abstract

 Research aims: The importance of digital financial literacy (DFL) as a core component of education is expected to grow in the digital age.
 Social media platforms have made huge improvements in their ability to support information sharing and the establishment of educational communities.
 A total of 30 samples were obtained from YouTube video creators in Indonesia, Malaysia, and the Philippines.
-We compared two models of User Engagement Rate in this study, specifically Commitment 1: Engagement Rate and Commitment 2: Total Engagement.
-The objective of this study is to investigate the characteristics of social media video content that resulted in greater user interaction on social media platforms, specifically in the context of using YouTube as a platform for digital financial literacy tools.
+The authors compared two models of User Engagement Rate in this study, specifically Commitment 1: Engagement Rate and Commitment 2: Total Engagement.
+The objective of this study is, thus, to investigate the characteristics of social media video content that resulted in greater user interaction on social media platforms, specifically in the context of using YouTube as a platform for digital financial literacy tools.

-Design/Methodology/Approach: The present study employed quantitative methodologies, specifically exploratory factor analysis and predictive regression models
+Design/Methodology/Approach: The present study employed quantitative methodologies, specifically exploratory factor analysis and predictive regression models.

-Theoretical contribution/ Originality: This study represents a pioneering investigation into the potential of YouTube as a catalyst for progress in the realm of financial education, with a specific focus on enhancing digital financial literacy.
+Theoretical contribution/Originality: This study represents a pioneering investigation into the potential of YouTube as a catalyst for progress in the realm of financial education, with a specific focus on enhancing digital financial literacy.

-Practitioner/Policy implication: Collaboration between content creators, corporate partners, and government entities can be leveraged to produce a very successful and widely shared video, hence creating lucrative potential for monetization.
+Practitioner/Policy implication: Collaboration between content creators, corporate partners, and government entities can be leveraged to produce a very successful and widely shared video, hence creating the lucrative potential for monetization.

 References

-Agrawal, A., Gupta, A. and Yousaf, A. (2018), “Like it but do not comment: manipulating engagement of sports fans in social media”, International Journal of Sport Management and Marketing, Vol. 18 No. 4, pp. 340-356.
+Agrawal, A., Gupta, A., & Yousaf, A. (2018).
+Like it but do not comment: Manipulating the engagement of sports fans in social media.
+International Journal of Sport Management and Marketing, 18(4), 340-356.

 Angelica, A. E., Zen, T. S., & Hasanah, E. N. (2023).
 The Effect of Financial Contents on Social Media Towards Financial Literacy on Generation Z in Sumatra and Java.
 Journal of Consumer Studies and Applied Marketing, 1(1), 37–45. https://doi.org/10.58229/jcsam.v1i1.47